yjy5264/redux-request-async-middleware/README.md

 # redux-request-async-middleware
-With this package, you can use react-redux without action, actionType, reducer, and so on.
+With this package, you can use react-redux without action, actionType, reducer, etc.

 ## Install
 ```javascript